-The Pick n Pay Conversion Programme is an innovative initiative, which involves the retail chain investing grant funding of up to R500 000 in the upgrading and refurbishing of Spaza shops, connecting them to Pick n Pay systems (including linking them with the chain retailers' group suppliers at preferential rates for stock), providing initial stock and providing business minimum of 51% black female ownership is a main criterion.
-Black women have to be operationally involved at the managerial and board levels.
-Other empowerment dividend pillars have to be considered.
+The Pick n Pay Conversion Programme is an innovative initiative, which involves the retail chain investing grant funding of up to R500 000 in the upgrading and refurbishing of Spaza shops, connecting them to Pick n Pay systems (including linking them with the chain retailers' group suppliers at preferential rates for stock), providing initial stock and providing business mentorship.
+The programme creates a unique townships experience.
+What makes this programme unique is that all store owners remain 100% independent while they continue being supported through an established Pick n Pay systems and processes.
+The NEF, Old Mutual (through its Masisizane Fund) and Brimstone are co-funding the programme.